Common Fall Pests in New York to Watch Out For

 Common Fall / Autumn Pests in New York

-Certain pests are drawn to consistently warm temperatures so they will sneak through cracks and crevices in your home to find a spot to set up camp for the fall.
+Certain pests are drawn to consistently warm temperatures, so they will sneak through cracks and crevices in your home to find a spot to set up camp for the fall.
 This is part of many pests’ natural “overwintering” cycle which is the way plants and animals survive the colder weather.

 If you live in New York or the Tri-State Area, here are some common fall pests you might encounter in your home or apartment this season.